 Without ailerons, the craft maneuvers in-atmosphere via 3D thrust vectoring with the main rear thruster, supplemented with maneuvering thrusters placed strategically around the hull of the ship (these work both in-atmosphere and in space with two different outputs).
 This thrust vectoring also compensates for the lack of large vertical stabilizers usually seen on aircraft, also supplemented by small vertical stabilizers on the tips of the wings.
 But once in space, the engine nacelle will rotate to facilitate a change in center of mass for the propulsion switch, since the jet engine cannot be used in the vacuum of space.

-I've worked at Turn 10 Studios (Microsoft) for over 4 years.
-I've been a Car Artist on Forza Motorsport 6: Apex for Windows 10, Forza Motorsport 6 + DLC, Forza Motorsport 5 + DLC for Xbox One, Forza Horizon 1 & 2 + DLC for Xbox One & Xbox 360, as well as Forza Motorsport 4 DLC and for the Xbox 360.
+I worked at Turn 10 Studios (Microsoft) for over 5 years.
+I've been a Car Artist on Forza Motorsport 7 and Forza Motorsport 6 for Xbox One and PC, Forza Motorsport 5 + DLC for Xbox One, Forza Horizon 1 & 2 & 3 + DLC for Xbox One & Xbox 360, as well as Forza Motorsport 4 DLC and for the Xbox 360.

 My accomplishments range from having modeled entire body, race, and rally kits for cars, animating drivers, setting up lighting on the cars (gauges, headlights/taillights), to working on the R&D team for new tech such as procedurally adding dirt, mud, and rain to the cars while the players race.
-Some of my favorite responsibilities included leading and teaching junior artists on various car setup and polish.
+Some of my favorite responsibilities included helping develop new tools to assist the car art pipeline in creating efficiency, developing new shaders to create realistic looking solutions with materials, and leading and teaching junior artists on various car setup and polish.

 During my time at Vancouver Film School, this character was one of my final projects.
 She's a runner.
 Delivering hard copies of messages from one place to the other.
 Trained to be highly skilled in escape; urban obstacle maneuvering, operates just about any type of vehicle from 2 to 16 wheels, to helicopters and airplanes, and an expert marksman.